WALC at USBevX 2017

-James (Jim) Trezise has been President of the New York Wine & Grape Foundation since its creation in 1985, and has been involved with the industry since 1982.
-The Foundation is a private, not-for-profit organization which sponsors research and conducts promotion programs in support of New York grapes, grape juice and wine.
+Jim has been involved with the grape and wine industry since 1982 when he was hired by the New York State Wine Grape Growers.
+During a time of crisis in the industry, Jim was instrumental in creating the New York Wine & Grape Foundation as a private, not-for-profit organization which sponsors research and conducts promotion programs in support of New York grapes, grape juice and wine.
 The Foundation's research and promotion programs have received international recognition, as has its close and productive partnership with the State of New York.

 Most recently, largely due to the Foundation’s work over the years, New York State was named 2015 “Wine Region of the Year” by Wine Enthusiast magazine as part of its Wine Star Awards.
 Other contenders were Champagne, France; Chianti, Italy; Sonoma Coast, California; and Red Mountain, Washington.